prajwalita17/Advanced-Physical-Design-using-OpenLANE-and-Skywater-130-PDK/README.md

 drwxr-xr-x 15 prajwalita17 prajwalita17  4096 Jan 24 07:48 scripts
 drwxr-xr-x  2 prajwalita17 prajwalita17  4096 Jan 26 19:37 configuration
 ```
+The `design` contains many opensource RTL designs.
+PicoRV32a has been used as our reference design for RTL2GDS OpenLANE flow.
+We use `sky130A_sky130_fd_sc_hd__` as our default library.

 ```
 ‌‌prajwalita17@vsd-pd-workshop-05:~/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a$ ls -ltr
 total 32